mendel5/windows/README.md

 ```

 ```
-How to evaluate the results:
+How to evaluate the results of chkdsk:

 Ereignisanzeige (Event Viewer)